STFleming/EmSys_labSetup/README.md

 __See this [list](https://github.com/STFleming/EmSys_labSetup/tree/main/allocations) to find out which machine your group has been allocated to.__

-There are three parts to this guide:
+There are five parts to this guide:
 1. Connecting to your Lab Machine (Windows/Linux/Mac)
 2. Setting up your environment
+3. Transfering a sketch from your machine to your Linux lab machine
-3. Transfering, compiling, and uploading your first TinyPico program
+4. Compiling and uploading your first TinyPico program
-4. Looking at the serial output of your TinyPico device
+5. Looking at the serial output of your TinyPico device

 Each step must be completed in order.